aidenbenner/halite3/README.md

 ran by two sigma.
 I came 7th overall and was the highest ranked undergraduate student.

-This was the first AI competition i've ever participated in and had a lot of fun.
+This was the first AI competition i've ever participated in and I had a lot of fun.
+I spent about 4 months working on my bot.

 Here is more information about the game https://halite.io/ Here is my player page https://halite.io/user/?user_id=1185